nodejitsu/handbook/chapters/jitsu.md

      [sudo] npm install -g jitsu

-This command installs jitsu on the system globally.
+This command installs jitsu to your Node path, so that it may be run like any other global shell command.

 ## Usage